 As I write this, it’s been six months since my last Alexander Technique session.

-By no means do I have perfect posture now but, surprisingly, I’m still feeling residual effects.
+By no means am I back to moving perfectly naturally like a young child but, surprisingly, I’m still feeling residual effects.

 A couple times a day, I’ll catch myself being imbalanced—slouching on a chair, for example—and will make a mental note of what I’m doing wrong and readjust.
 And for some movement patterns, like how I get down to pick stuff off the ground, I seem to have unlearned my bad habits.